Rule 3901-5-09 | Agent licensing and appointments.

 (d) Submits any other information or supporting documentation as requested by the superintendent.

-(3) A nonresident business entity agent license shall be deemed issued on the date and the application is approved by the superintendent.
+(3) A nonresident business entity agent license is deemed issued on the date the application is approved by the superintendent.

 (4) A nonresident business entity agent must maintain at least one individual insurance agent licensed in Ohio who will be responsible for the business entity's compliance with the insurance laws of this state.
 Failure to maintain an Ohio licensed agent is grounds for revocation of the business entity's license.

 (5) Registration with the Ohio secretary of state is not a license prerequisite for nonresident business entity licensure.
 Nonresident business entities should contact the Ohio secretary of state to verify if registration is required in order to do business in the state of Ohio.
-Registration with the Ohio secretary of state may be required pursuant to section 1703.03, 1705.54, or 1775.64 of the Revised Code.
+Registration with the Ohio secretary of state can be required pursuant to Title 17 and sections 1703.03, 1703.04, and 1776.85 of the Revised Code.

-(6) A business entity agent must report any change in its name, address, email address, licensed agents, officers, directors, and members or owners with ten per cent or more voting interest in the licensed entity to the superintendent within thirty days of such change.
+(6) A business entity agent must report any change in its name, address, email address, affiliated agents, officers, directors, and members or owners with ten per cent or more voting interest in the licensed entity to the superintendent within thirty days of such change.
+Name means any name used to transact insurance business in this state.

 (8) A nonresident business entity applicant must apply for licensure under the legal name of the applicant.
-The superintendent may deny the use of a name that is too similar to a name already in use by another business entity or a name that may be misleading to the public.
+The superintendent can deny the use of any name that is too similar to a name already in use by another business entity or a name that could be misleading to the public.

 (J) License renewal